codyirving/gardenmanager/README.md

 ## Getting Started

-Clone repository, npm install, set admin password, populate database.
+Clone repository, npm install, set admin password and populate database (through CLI or using Robo3T).
 Optional: add image of garden and map beds to endpoints.

 ### Prerequisites